Bipinskapz/Don-t-Be-a-Regular-Guy-Be-a-Cool-Data-Scientist/README.md

 # Dont't Be a Regular Guy, Be a Cool Data Scientist

-Follow along with me as I will make a cool data scientist who can gather meaninful insights from data with the power of Python.
+Tutorial on python libraries used to obtain meaninful insights from data.

 ### The following libraries will be discussed: